chaoss/chaoss-africa/Hacktoberfest/DocScavanger.md

 **Submission Gudielines** \
 The following guidelines has been curated to enable your submission process
-- Indicate interest on a particular issue with your timeline
+- Indicate interest on a particular issue with a comment
-- Once assigned you can kick off
+- Once it's assigned you can kick off
 - Present a link to your work in the comment section then tag a reviewer to go through (be sure to add your name in your file for credits to be given in case of article or blog wiritng)
 - Once approved, create a pull request or close issue.